High school football: Collinsville favored for District 5A-4 title but Sapulpa could cause a stir

-What impact will the Chieftains have in their first year in 5A football?
+Three questions What impact will the Chieftains have in their first year in 5A?

 Sapulpa hasn’t played outside of the state’s largest 32 schools since 1977.
-Jimmy Carter was in his first year at U.S. President and Billy Sims was a University of Oklahoma sophomore.
+Jimmy Carter was in his first year as U.S. President and Billy Sims was a University of Oklahoma sophomore.

-The Chieftains probably like their chances after playing teams like Bixby, Booker T. Washington and Muskogee at the 6A Division II level for the past six years.
+The Chieftains probably like their chances after playing Bixby, Booker T. Washington and Muskogee at the 6A Division II level the past six years.

 But nobody is saying it’s going to be easy, least of all Sapulpa coach Robert Borgstadt.